MuckyTaters/MuckyVision3/README.md

     VoiceSynth: Simple SID chip style sound synthesiser.

+    Also see geometry class templates described above (these have no associated .cpp file)

 3. Future Plans

 Next on the TODO list for graphics is sprites and collision detection.
+The development of geometry classes has been a step towards this.

 The next step for audio is to implement a self-playing VoiceSynth class.
 At present, the main program holds the song data and sends commands to the